 With the aim of making the championship battle more open, Bernie Ecclestone had decided that the season finale in Abu Dhabi would offer double points.
-This made a lot of people very angry and been widely regarded as a bad move.
-Thankfully it proved to be a one-off and even more importantly, it didn’t have any real effect on the championship.
+This made a lot of people very angry and is widely regarded as a bad move.
+Thankfully, it proved to be a one-off and even more importantly, it didn’t have any real effect on the championship.

 Ahhh yes, the championship.
 It was a showdown between the Mercedes duo of Lewis Hamilton and Nico Rosberg when essentially boiled down to Rosberg needing to win with Hamilton third or lower.